xinyu-dev/NeMo-Skills/docs/basics/inference.md

 If the model needs to execute code, add `--with_sandbox`

+You could also launch an interactive web chat application by adding `--launch_chat_interface`, for more details see the [Chat Interface documentation](chat_interface.md).

 ## Send inference requests

 Click on :material-plus-circle: symbols in the snippet below to learn more details.